AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app

 ### User stories

-Got it 👍 Here’s the **user stories table** we came up with for your TAbs project, rewritten in the same Markdown style as your reference.
-You can paste this directly into your **Developer Guide**.

----

-### User stories

 Priorities: High (must have) - `* * *`, Medium (nice to have) - `* *`, Low (unlikely to have) - `*`